Early Life and the US Army Air Corp

-During the war, while flying a captured aircraft from England to the United States he found and started experimenting with a demand oxygen regulator created by the Germans.
-As Dr. Bird recounts, it took substantial effort to breathe with the device and did not do a pilot much good.
-Intrigued, he knew that he could improve it, so he liberated the regulator from the plane and took it home to work on.
+During the war, Bird was flying a captured aircraft from England to the United States.
+He discovered and started experimenting with a demand oxygen regulator created by the Germans.
+He observed that it required a substantial effort to breathe with the device and ultimately did not provide much value to the pilot.
+Intrigued, he knew that he could improve it, so he dismantled the regulator from the plane, took it home and continued experimenting with the device.

-Dr. Bird redesigned the regulator and tested it on himself; then presented his design to his superiors at the Air Corp.
+Bird redesigned the regulator and tested it on himself; then presented his design to his superiors at the Air Corp.
 The design was approved and put into production.
-As a reward and to capitalize on Dr. Bird’s ingenuity he was transferred to Randolph Air Force Base in Texas.
-Here Forrest met his mentor Dr. Andre Cournad, who steered him into attending medical school where he earned multiple degrees .
-The aviation experience and medical training Dr. Bird gained over the next several years lead to the creation of a pressure head for demand oxygen regulators in high altitude airplanes and ultimately pressure suits that responded to high G-loads.
+As a reward and to capitalize on Dr. Bird’s ingenuity he received a transfer to Randolph Air Force Base in Texas where he met his mentor Nobel Laureate, Dr. Andre Cournand, who encouraged him to attend medical school where he earned multiple degrees.
+His aviation experience, combined with his medical training, lead to the creation of a pressure head for demand oxygen regulators in high altitude airplanes and ultimately pressure suits that responded to high G-loads.